 The Empty Property Officer introduced the report.
 She said that she had been in post since 2005 and that the Council had had an empty property strategy in place since 2009.
 Since then the number of empty properties in the city had reduced from around 900 to about 300 currently, with 75 of these empty for more than 2 years and 25 for over 10 years.
-This decrease couldn't be solely accredited to Council interventions, which involved officers from a number of different services, and some decrease may have occurred anyway due to market factors.
-The strategy was not due for a refresh and a consultation would take place over the summer.
+This decrease couldn't be solely accredited to Council interventions, which involved officers from a number of different services.
+The strategy was due for a refresh and a consultation would take place over the summer.

 The Empty Property Officer advised that an empty property was defined as any dwelling that had been continuously unoccupied for over 6 months.
-Second homes were covered by different legislation and owners needed to demonstrated that they lived there at least once a year, for example by producing utility bills.
+Second homes were covered by different legislation and owners of second homes had to demonstrate that they lived there at least once a year, for example by producing utility bills showing energy usage.

-In response to a question about a proposal to target empty commercial premises, the Empty Property Officer said that she is made aware of 3-4 sites per year.
+In response to a question about targeting empty commercial premises, the Empty Property Officer said that she is made aware of 3-4 sites per year.
 Legislation restricted enforcement opportunities for non-dwelling properties but Compulsory Purchase Orders (CPO) could be an option in some cases.

-The Panel asked questions about the circumstances around some specific empty properties in the city and heard that all cases were different and the Council used a range of approaches to encourage owners to bring empty dwellings back into use.
+The Panel asked questions about the circumstances around some specific empty properties in the city and heard that all cases were different and the Council used a range of approaches to encourage owners to bring them back into use.
 Owners of empty properties often had a defence so in many cases achieving successful outcomes required a lot of support and effort.

 The Panel asked what resources would be required to support a substantial CPO programme.
-The Empty Property Officer advised that the CPO process was immensely time consuming and while the Council was gaining more experience in this area, enhanced in-house legal expertise and capacity would be needed.
-The Council could also look at facilitating CPOs on behalf of external financiers.
-One issue with CPOs was that the Council needed to demonstrate that empty dwellings were causing harm and found that neighbours often retracted complaints if they thought the property would be used for social housing.
+The Empty Propagity Officer advised that the CPO process was immensely time consuming and while the Council was gaining more experience in this area, enhanced in-house legal expertise would be needed.
+The Council could also potentially facilitate CPOs on behalf of external financers.
+One issue with the CPO process was a requirement to demonstrate that empty dwellings were causing harm.
+Officers found that neighbours often retracted complaints if they thought a property would be brought back into use as social housing.

-The Panel queried the timing of the consultation and received assurances that avenues such as Tenants in Touch would be used to encourage residents to report empty properties, which they could do anonymously online.
+The Panel queried the timing of the consultation and received assurances that avenues such as Tenants in Touch were used to encourage residents to report empty properties, which they could do anonymously online.

-The Empty Property Officer explained that the figures in Appendix 2 for the numbers of properties brought back into use were affected by the numbers of new builds coming onto the market, hence a minus figure in year 6.
+The Empty Property Officer explained that the figures in Appendix 2 for the numbers of properties brought back into use were affected by the numbers of new builds coming onto the market hence a minus figure was shown in year 6.